vibsthebot/hackducky/README.md

 ## What the LED indicators mean

-- Triple blink: Error occurred with your script
+- Triple blink: Startup Sequence
-- Double blink: Success ! your script worked
-- Single blink: Working/Processing - running
+- Single blink: Working/Processing - running/Starting Execution
-- Rapid blinking: SD card error  - oh no something broke
+- Rapid blinking: DuckyScript is incorrect / Firmware broke 😭 - Create a PR or new issue desribing the firmware problem

 ## Troubleshooting the LED's